John-Dunn/developer-program-2018/Project Outline WIP.md

 #### Upcoming:
 ###### Second Phase: Frontend
 Using React, provide a visualisation of open trades and allow the use of all functionality mentioned above via the browser and Metamask.
+TODOs: extract helper from components (repetition!), create card for trade. add cancel functionality to card.
+Add separate tab to fill.
+Iterate over trades to display.

 ###### Third Phase: n for m trades
 Extend the contract to allow specifying multiple tokens to be offered, both for making and taking the trade.